 Peştemal Info and Care

-A Peştemal is a flat-woven piece of material that is traditionally used as a Turkish bath towel, also known as a hamam towel.
+A Peştemal (Hammam Towel) is a flat-woven piece of material that is traditionally used as a Turkish bath towel.
 These classic pieces are loomed from 100% pure cottons, linens or silks.
 They are designed to be used daily and get softer and more absorbent with each wash.
 The perfect year round towel, these dry very quickly meaning that they need to be laundered less often.

 Not just a towel?
 How do I use a peştemal?